wwt/Jetflow/CONTRIBUTING.md

 * Minor version changes when something of consequence happens, e.g. new feature, bug fix that impacts numerous areas, adding deprecation warnings.
 * Patch version always changes.

 We strive to have this process automated.
 Patch increments with every commit to trunk, through the CI/CD pipeline.
-Major and Minor are currently updated through a script when the `podspec`'s version is manually updated and your PR gets to trunk.

 ### Deprecation
 We want to give consumers of our code the opportunity to adapt to changes, outright removal means we'll constantly be breaking down-stream teams and that's a good way to frustrate developers.